Nick3C/pinyin-toolkit/pinyin/docs/readme.txt

 === Feature Guide & Design Notes ================================================
-This section provides some notes on development methodology and explains why some features have been implimented as they have.
+This section provides some notes on development methodology and explains why some features have been implemented as they have.
 It is just an outline at present and needs to be rewritten properly and expanded.

 1) Colorisation
-Having studied Chinese for several years, it became apparnet to me that it was extremly difficult to remember the tone for a given Hanzi.
+Having studied Chinese for several years, it became apparent to me that it was extremely difficult to remember the tone for a given Hanzi.

-It came to be that it would be very useful to colorise the pinyin and the characters in order to remember them.
+It came to be that it would be very useful to colorize the pinyin and the characters in order to remember them.
 I looked on the internet to see if others had developed this idea.
 At the time I only came across:
      Laowai Chinese (老外中文) http://laowaichinese.net/color-coded-tones-on-mdbg.htm